Nelson-Atkins Museum of Art

 Information

-The new galleries each feature work from a unique period in American Art history and are arranged in chronological order.
-They culminate in the collection’s grand exhibit space, Rowland Hall.
+The Sarah and Landon Rowland American Art Galleries feature work from unique periods in American Art history, including painting, sculpture, furniture and works on paper dating from the American Revolution through World War II.
+The galleries, which arranged in chronological order, culminate in the collection’s grand exhibit space, Rowland Hall.
 Designed in the Adam Style, Rowland Hall features ornate molding and an elaborate vaulted plaster ceiling illuminated by two-glass oculi.
-On the opposite end of the linear sequence of galleries is the Rotunda, an existing “nodal” gallery of its own significance.
+Adjacent to Rowland Hall is a period room from the Robert Hooper House, circa 1754.

 People